Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 manali leh highway bikepacking

 Instead of starting from Manali, we started from Shimla, the capital of Himachal Pradesh.
-We crossed the Spiti Valley and arrived on the Manali Leh via the Kunzum Pass, undoubtedly the most difficult part of our bike trip in the Himalayan region.
-The positive side is certainly the acclimatization, Shimla is about 2200 meters high and you climb very slowly.
+We crossed the Spiti Valley and arrived in Manali, Leh via the Kunzum Pass, undoubtedly the most challenging part of our bike trip in the Himalayan region.
+The positive side is certainly the acclimatization; Shimla is about 2200 meters high, and you climb very slowly.

 There is a dabha to sleep in Marhi, 20 km from Manali, just before the start of the pass, at around 3100 meters.
-If you decide to cycle the pass in one day from Manali, it is a fairly brutal elevation gain to tackle in a single ride, furthermore, the Rohtang pass is very busy during the summer season, so much so that it is often closed in one of the two directions due to too many cars.
-Cyclists are usually allowed even if the road is closed to cars.
+If you decide to cycle the pass in one day from Manali, it is a fairly brutal elevation gain to tackle in a single ride.

 Some blogs suggest going the opposite direction, from Leh to Manali.
 Do not do this if you are not acclimatized; the acclimatization schedule from Leh to Manali is dangerous.
-You would start at 3500 m and rise to the high point of 5300 m on your second or third day, which is a bad altitude sickness risk.
-The Leh to Manali direction would require multiple rest days at Leh and taking higher elevation walks to achieve acceptable acclimatization.
+You would start at 3500 m and reach the high point of 5300 m on your second or third day, which is a high altitude sickness risk.
+The Leh to Manali direction would require multiple rest days in Leh and longer, higher-elevation walks to achieve acceptable acclimatization.

 Acclimatization and Altitude Sickness